nuodb/nuodb-helm-charts/docs/HowtoTDE.md

 > **NOTE**: For information on HashiCorp Vault secrets renewals, see [here](https://www.vaultproject.io/docs/agent/template#renewals-and-updating-secrets).

-To verify that password rotation is done successfully, the following command should succeed returning no errors.
+To verify that password rotation is done successfully, execute the following command, which will emit no output if successful.

 ```bash
 kubectl exec admin-nuodb-cluster0-0 -- nuocmd check data-encryption \